iBrokeTheCode/django-rest-framework/notes/lesson-29.md

 ## 3. Practical Steps

-This section outlines the practical steps demonstrated in the lesson for testing a `ProductDetailAPIView` that allows GET requests for anyone but requires an admin user for PUT, PATCH, and DELETE requests.

 1.  **Import necessary modules:** In your `tests.py` file, import `reverse` from `django.urls`, your models (e.g., `User`, `Product`), `APIClient`, and `APITestCase` from `rest_framework.test`, and `status` from `rest_framework`.

     ```python